Ameerega hahneli (Boulenger, 1884)

 Epipedobates hahneli hahneli — Schulte, 1999, Pfeilgiftfrösche: 233.

-Amazonian lowlands of Amazonian Peru, Ecuador, Colombia, Bolivia, Brazil, the extreme south of Venezuela, French Guiana, and southwestern Surinam; probably in southeastern Guyana.
+Amazonian lowlands of Amazonian Peru, Ecuador, Colombia, Bolivia, Brazil, the extreme south of Venezuela, southeastern Guyana, southwestern Surinam, and French Guiana.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.